stevegt/grid-cli/v2/doc/207-vn-guest.md

 3. **Mobility**:
     - Containers can be moved across different nodes.
 Since the writable layer is managed via logs, the logs can be transferred to the new node, reassembling the filesystem state.
     - Log entries are content-addressed, allowing efficient transfer and reassembly.

+4. **Handling File Deletions**:
+    - When a large file is deleted, the associated space within the log is not immediately reclaimed.
+    - Periodic log compaction or vacuuming processes identify and remove stale log entries, creating new log segments.
+    - These new log segments are found by updating the sequence of log hashes, ensuring the integrity and continuity of the container's writable layer.

 ### Example Implementation